avolutions/canvas-painter/README.md

 This approach simplifies drawing and keeps your code clean, but if you want full control or need advanced features, you can still access the standard Canvas 2D Context API through `Canvas.context` and use all of its methods directly.

+### Further Documentation and Guides

+This README provides basic usage examples to help you get started quickly with **CanvasPainter**.
+For more detailed instructions, advanced features, and custom use cases, refer to the following resources:

+- **Full User Guide**: Explore the complete guide with in-depth explanations and examples [here](https://avolutions.github.io/canvas-painter/).
+- **API Documentation**: For detailed API information, visit the full API documentation [here](https://avolutions.github.io/canvas-painter/api).

 ## Installation

 To install the **CanvasPainter** package, run the following command via [npm](https://npmjs.com/package/@avolutions/canvas-painter):